jiwonac/jiwonac.github.io/src/blog/academic-pkm.md

 I've been following the personal knowledge management (PKM) space for a while now.
 The promises of a second brain that helps you make novel connections and organize the haphazard pile of primary, secondary and original text, is appealing to an academic like me.

 Yet, I had trouble finding a system that works for me.
-[Zettelkasten](https://zettelkasten.de/posts/overview/#the-introduction-to-the-zettelkasten-method) is too orthodox in its insistence on a flat hierarchy and atomic notes, as I don't really think like that.
+[Zettelkasten](https://zettelkasten.de/posts/overview/#the-introduction-to-the-zettelkasten-method) is too orthodox in its insistence of a flat hierarchy and atomic notes, as I don't really think like that.
 I don't have an incentive to cultivate a [digital garden](https://nesslabs.com/digital-garden-set-up).
 [Johnny Decimal](https://johnnydecimal.com/)?
 Too restrictive.
-[PARA](https://fortelabs.com/blog/para/) is better, though its insistence on categorizing everything as either a project or an area doesn't mesh too well with my workflow.
+[PARA](https://fortelabs.com/blog/para/) is better, though categorizing everything as either a project or an area doesn't mesh too well with my workflow.

 Ultimately, I decided to start from scratch and assess my needs.
-1. I need a way to organize scientific literature, and corresponding notes for future reference.
+1. I need a way to organize scientific literature and literature notes.
 2. I want to be able to discover non-obvious connection between literature.
-3. I need a way to take notes on *subjects* and not just *literature notes* for studying and for future reference.
+3. I need a way to take notes on *subjects* for studying and for future reference.
 4. I need a way to take notes on *projects* that may cite multiple *literature notes* or *subject notes*.

-To summarize, there are three fundamental types of notes I make: literature, subject, and project notes.
+To summarize, there are three fundamental types of notes I take: literature, subject, and project notes.

 Since I need to manage hundreds of papers, I decided to use a reference manager, with my choice being goold 'ol free and open source [Zotero](https://zotero.org).
 For note-taking, I'm sticking with [Obsidian](https://obsidian.md), since I like that it uses raw markdown files for future-proofing.